-A finite element model of the system is developed using the Dassault Systèmes FEA software Abaqus with the primary goal of investigating the nonlinear structural dynamics of the specimen under complex aerodynamic loading in the shock tube.
+A finite element model of the system is developed using the Dassault Systemes FEA software Abaqus with the primary goal of investigating the nonlinear structural dynamics of the specimen under complex aerodynamic loading in the shock tube.
 A secondary goal is to test the performance of the Coulomb friction model in this scenario.
-The experimental data are utilized to both calibrate and validate the model.
+The experimental data are utilized to calibrate and validate the model.
 Several assumptions allow the structural dynamics modeling to be tractable including:

-- 1) The PSP measurements are individually averaged over each of the three measured surfaces of the specimen to create uniform, time-varying pressure distribution applied to each face that served as force inputs to the model.
+- 1) The PSP measurements are individually averaged over the three measured surfaces of the specimen to create uniform pressure distributions that served as force inputs to the model.
 In addition to the assumption of uniform pressure, this assumption assumes that the pressure measured over the middle-third of the beam (Fig. 2), is equivalent across the beam.
 With continuing time, the sidewall boundary layers grow, which will decrease the validity of this assumption.
-Specifically, in the higher driver pressure runs the boundary layer thickness is as high as 25% of the beam span on each side [28].

-- 2) The pressure fluctuations on the back plate (i.e., in the turbulent wake) are not measured and are assumed to be negligible to the interaction since the back plate has higher rigidity in comparison to the shell. - 3) The FSI is taken to be one-way-coupled, so that the fluid loading as measured in the experimental system is applied as a time-dependent loading on the mechanical model. - 4) The $\frac{1}{4}$ -28 bolts attaching the beam to the shock tube (Fig. 2) are modeled as perfectly fixed boundaries.
+Specifically, the boundary layer thickness in the higher driver pressure runs is as high as 25% of the beam span on each side [28]. - 2) The pressure fluctuations on the back plate (i.e., in the turbulent wake) are not measured and are assumed to be negligible to the interaction since the back plate has higher rigidity in comparison to the shell. - 3) The FSI is taken to be one-way-coupled. - 4) The $\frac{1}{4}$ -28 bolts attaching the beam to the shock tube (Fig. 2) are modeled as perfectly fixed boundaries.